 Here are the deadlines for students and readers as they pertain to the Reader Project:

-- Intro Meeting: Schedule no later than Feb 28.
+- Intro Meeting: Students schedule with your reader no later than Feb 28.

 - 1st draft due: March 27 (discuss with reader between March 20-April 3)